Eb & Sparrow are pleased to announce we have joined HOME ALONE MUSIC Please view their lovely website, such good people www.homealonemusic.co.nz

 Eb & Sparrow was recorded by award-winning Lyttelton producer and sound genius Ben Edwards (The Eastern, Delaney Davidson & Marlon Williams, Doprah, The Tiny Lies, Aldous Harding, The Unfaithful Ways, Luckless) at The Sitting Room studios.

-Eb & Sparrow 'The Hearts Arrow/Lightyears' Double EP available from these independent records stores at $15:
+Eb & Sparrow 'The Hearts Arrow/Lightyears' Double EP available from these independent record stores at $15:

 Under this light, sonically range-roving Wellington quartet Eb & Sparrow get a pass, as even a quick cursory listen to their EP Not For Light Years suggests not a yearning for an imagined brighter past, but a desire to participate in a simpler, more humanistic way of life than the world of updates, comments and instagram images we’re up to our eyeballs in.